 - 4.13 Different skills5 will be needed for different types of review so a pool of staff would be needed, with some involved for longer times than others depending on individual review requirements.
 Where particular external advice is required this would be proposed to the Board.
-Options might include the Improvement Service, professional bodies, staff from our partners or private sector organisations / consultants. - 4.14 This approach would fit well with the Council's values and use the learning from the study visit to Wigan Council where the importance of involving staff throughout their redesign was seen as vital to its success.
-Once the prioritisation of reviews is clear the skills required by when will be known and a pool of staff can be identified to begin the first reviews.
+Options might include the Improvement Service, professional bodies, staff from our partners or private sector organisations / consultants. - 4.14 This approach fits well with the Council's values and uses the learning from the study visit to Wigan Council where the importance of involving staff throughout their redesign was seen as vital to its success.
+Once the prioritisation of reviews is clear, the skills required by when will be known and a pool of staff can be identified to begin the first reviews.
 The Chief Executive can identify a pool of staff within current resources to be part of challenge and review teams, supported by the unallocated funding for redesign in 2016/17 for those reviews prioritised. - 4.15 Review outcomes would be scrutinised by Board Members.
-To ensure timely governance it is proposed that small groups of Board Members are matched to particular reviews to support their consideration at the Board with their knowledge of the review activity.
-The matching of Members to reviews will be possible when the reviews to be prioritised are identified.
+To ensure timely governance small groups of Board Members will be matched to particular reviews to support the Board.
 At some point there may also be a need for the Board to seek delegated authority from the Council for some review decisions.
-This will be clearer when the early reviews are identified and their scope is known. - 4.16 Proposals on how to engage key stakeholders Key stakeholders include our staff, our public, our partners and our community bodies.
-These are considered below and offer opportunities to demonstrate all of the values. - 4.17 Staff participation
+This will be clearer when the early reviews are identified and their scope is known. - 4.16 Recommendations on how to engage key stakeholders Key stakeholders include our staff, our public, our partners and our community bodies.
+Recommendations are listed below and all offer opportunities to demonstrate the values.

+4.17 Staff participation

-Involving staff in Phase 1 on purpose, values and outcomes and for Phase 2 in clarifying the statutory nature of our functions has been essential and very productive.
-For Phase 3 the Board can take the seven new ways of engaging staff further.
+Involving staff in Phase 1 (on purpose, values and outcomes) and for Phase 2 (in clarifying the statutory nature of our functions and how change has been managed effectively) has been essential and very productive.
+For Phase 3 the Board can take its seven new ways of engaging staff further.
 They are:

-- Involvement of Trade Union Representation on the Board: representatives will continue to be engaged for Phase 3.
-Their advice on early staff communications has been especially helpful.
-As reviews are undertaken their advice on staff impacts will be needed. - Creating a Staff Panel: the sample of 5000 is identified and invites will be emailed / sent to staff he week beginning 29th August. - 3.
-Local Focus Groups: Over 20 have been run in localities and in depots as part of Phase 1 of the Board's work and these can be arranged again as required.
-For Phase 3 it is proposed that local discussions involve the Chief Executive and Board Members.
+- 1. Involvement of Trade Union Representation on the Board: representatives will continue to be engaged for Phase 3.
+Their advice on staff communications has been especially helpful.
+As reviews are undertaken their advice on staff impacts will be needed. - 2.
+Creating a Staff Panel: Around 5000 staff have been invited to be part of the Panel. - 3.
+Local Focus Groups: 35 have been run in localities and in depots as part of Phase 1 of the Board's work.
+For Phase 3 local discussions with staff on redesign will involve the Chief Executive and Board Members. - 4.
+In depth discussions with Heads of Service: these will be scheduled for